Dear Costas,

 3. In the target, enter the link target (e.g. tw://cmt.[title]?t=[topic])

-Me too: it makes it much easier!2: 2: OK, but I like the mouse idea
+Me too: it makes it much easier!

 Will do,